Zac Greene provides counsel to individual and corporate clients in business disputes and white collar criminal matters.

 - Represented Europe-based fund of hedge funds in its claims of gross negligence, fraud, breach of contract and breach of fiduciary duty against former hedge fund administrator.

-- Defended registered investment adviser against SEC complaint alleging unauthorized trading.
+- Defended registered investment adviser against SEC investigations of alleged unauthorized transactions.

 - Represented 10 human resources staff members, including managers, none of whom were indicted, during internal and government investigations arising from nation's largest immigration raid.